cadia-lvl/kaldi-speaker-diarization/README.md

 This recipe is based on [the speaker diarization guide at towardsdatascience.com](https://towardsdatascience.com/speaker-diarization-with-kaldi-e30301b05cc8) and [david's kaldi comment](https://github.com/kaldi-asr/kaldi/issues/2523#issuecomment-408935477).
 It also creates the data directory according to the data-prep instructions on the kaldi website.

-The models within [the nnet_dir variable within run.sh](http://kaldi-asr.org/models/m3) are from the kaldi website. nnet_dir symbolicly links to the exp directory within the m3 archive.
+The [models](http://kaldi-asr.org/models/m3) used are from the kaldi website.

-The recipe assumes you already have a data/train dir with audio files, wav.scp, utt2spk, and/or segments.
+The recipe assumes you already have a data/train dir with audio files, wav.scp, utt2spk, reco2num_spk, and/or segments.
 It uses the files within data/train to create the remaining files needed for speaker diarization.
 The recipe uses MFCCs, CMVN, x-vectors, PLDA, and scores through AHC to cluster speakers in an unsupervised/supervised manner.

 It performs best on clear speech.
 A more robust SAD is needed, like chime6, if there is music or other noise.